uroshima/study-guide-notes/web.md

 Why do we need a DNS?
 The Domain Name System (DNS) is often referred to as the backbone of the internet.
 It’s run by many engineers and their organizations, it ultimately shapes the future of the internet.
 We need DNS because it manages the whole process of how the internet works and how it is organized (we can use the example of what happens when you type in google.com and press enter)

+Explain TCP, and why it is a necessary protocol
+TCP/IP (Transmission Control Protocol/Internet Protocol) is a set of allows anyone with a computer, modem, and an Internet service provider to access and share information over the Internet.Both TCP and IP, two separate protocols that work hand-in-hand, perform chores that manage and guide the general mobility of data packets over the Internet.